AzumattDev/AzuMarketplaceSigns/README.md

 ﻿A mod, that adds signs.

-`Can be installed on both the client and the server in order to sync configs.
+`Can be installed on both the client (all clients) and the server in order to sync configs.
 Uses ServerSync.`

 ### Made at the request of `Suddhodana#8759` in the OdinPlus discord.